Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 company/person.

-11. The maximum liability, if any, of JTSL to the Customer/Investor/Client shall be subject
+11. The maximum liability, if any, of BCML to the Customer/Investor/Client shall be subject

 to the amount of fees paid by the Customer/Investor/Client for the services that he/she/it